gulesh/Plane-Simulation/Project_Proposal.md

 3. Rotate camera using Mouse
 4. Create contrails
 5. Zoom in and Zoom out (using keyboard and mouse)
-6. Move Plane using velocity
+6. Adding sky background to give real look

 ## Additional work
-1. Adding sky background to give real look
+1. Move plane (currently stationary)
 2. Add texture to the plane

 ## Timeline